zheng0xd/JATIC-internal-docs/docs/program-info/roles-personas.md

 1. AI T&E engineer
 1. Data scientist
-1. Data analyst
 1. AI red teamer

 For each of these roles, we have created have created concrete personas representing the role, including their backgrounds, preferences, and archetypal workflows.
 These personas can be found [TBD].

 Below, we brovide an overview of each user type and their characteristics.

 ## Supported roles